kennyjoseph/embedding_impressions/Readme.md

 # Code

-- ```generate_embedding_measures.ipynb``` - This python jupyter notebook generates all embedding-based measures of impressions used in the paper
+- ```generate_embedding_measures.ipynb``` - This python jupyter notebook generates all embedding-based measures of beliefs used in the paper
 - ```paper_results.R``` - All results presented in the main portion of the paper, as well as Figures 5-9 in the appendix.
 - ```survey_data_statistics_for_appendix.R``` - This file generates plots that summarize the data in the appendix (Figures 1-4).
 Probably the best place to start if you're just interested in our survey data.